M.2 SATA vs. M.2 NVMe SSDs: Decoding the Differences for Your Next Upgrade

 M.2 SATA SSDs: The Familiar Path

-* Interface: M.2 SATA SSDs utilize the same SATA (Serial ATA) interface that traditional 2.5-inch SSDs and hard drives use.
+- Interface: Utilizes the same SATA (Serial ATA) interface that traditional 2.5-inch SSDs use.

-* Protocol: They use the AHCI (Advanced Host Controller Interface) protocol, which was designed for hard drives.
+- Protocol: AHCI (Advanced Host Controller Interface), designed for hard drives.

 M.2 NVMe SSDs: The Speed Demon

-* Interface: M.2 NVMe SSDs leverage the PCI Express (PCIe) interface, the same high-speed bus used by graphics cards.
-This is where the magic happens.
+- Interface: Leverages the PCI Express (PCIe) interface, the high-speed bus used by GPUs.

 | Feature | M.2 SATA SSD | M.2 NVMe SSD |